ryan4yin/nixos-and-flakes-book/docs/best-practices/host-custom-binary-cache-with-s3.md

 In this post, let's explore how we can self-host an S3-compatible server, MinIO, as a binary cache store.

-Quoted from the original work from https://medium.com/earlybyte/the-s3-nix-cache-manual-e320da6b1a9b
+Quoted from the original work of https://medium.com/earlybyte/the-s3-nix-cache-manual-e320da6b1a9b

 ## How To Use S3 as a Binary Cache Server {#how-to-use-s3-as-a-binary-cache-server}